RefineDevelopment/Array/README.md

 ## How to Compile

-- Click the Green Play Button next to "Array Compile with Depends"
+- Click the Green Play Button next to "Array [clean, install]"

 - That will generate a jar called Array.jar in target folder